javascript-tutorial/en.javascript.info/1-js/2-first-steps/16-switch/1-rewrite-switch-if-else/task.md

+importance: 5

+---

 # Rewrite the "switch" into an "if"

-[importance 5]

 Write the code using `if..else` which would correspond to the following `switch`: